Genesis GMR-001

-History
+Background

 In September 2024, Hyundai announced that they would be launching a LMDh programme under their Genesis luxury car brand with Oreca as the chassis supplier.

-Genesis Motor formally unveiled their car at large scale at a launch event in Dubai three months later in December 2024, now known as the GMR-001.
-At the event, they announced that their new team, Genesis Magma Racing, would officially enter the FIA World Endurance Championship with the GMR-001 by 2026, followed by an entrance into the IMSA SportsCar Championship the year after.
-Team principal Cyril Abiteboul confirmed that the GMR-001 would be using a twin-turbocharged V8 engine and contain a hybrid system.
+Genesis Motor formally unveiled their car on a large scale at a launch event in Dubai three months later in December 2024, now known as the GMR-001.
+At the event, they announced that their new team, Genesis Magma Racing, would officially enter the FIA World Endurance Championship with the GMR-001 by 2026, followed by an entry into the IMSA SportsCar Championship the year after.
+Team principal Cyril Abiteboul confirmed that the GMR-001 would be using a twin-turbocharged V8 engine and feature a hybrid system.

 Alongside the unveiling, former FIA WEC champion André Lotterer and IMSA champion Pipo Derani were confirmed to have joined Genesis in helping develop the GMR-001.
 In preparation for the marque's official Hypercar participation, Genesis also confirmed their entry into the 2025 European Le Mans Series with IDEC Sport in LMP2, competing with an Oreca 07 driven by Jamie Chadwick, and Mathys Jaubert.
 Former Formula One driver Logan Sargeant was initially included in the line-up before he "stepped away" from the program prior to the season's commencement.
 He was replaced by Daniel Juncadella.
 Jaubert and Juncadella were later confirmed to be joining Genesis alongside Derani and Lotterer in September 2025.

 The car completed its first shakedown test in August 2025 at Circuit Paul Ricard.
 It underwent its first rigorous endurance test a month later in September 2025 at Algarve International Circuit, completing 32 hours of test time with Lotterer, Derani, Jaubert, and Juncadella present at the test.

+Competition history

+The driver lineups for both cars were confirmed in December 2025; the No. 17, driven by Pipo Derani, Mathys Jaubert, and André Lotterer, and the No. 19, driven by Paul-Loup Chatin, Daniel Juncadella, and Mathieu Jaminet.
+In its second-ever race, Genesis scored points with the GMR-001, finishing 8th with the No. 17 crew of Derani, Jaubert, and Lotterer.

+Racing results

+Complete World Endurance Championship results

+Results in bold indicate pole position.
+Results in italics indicate fastest lap.